zruncho3d/DuelingZero/SOFTWARE.md

     ...
     [extruder1]
     ...

-That could be followed up with something to enable the no-avoidance case, similarly to the [[dual_carriage]](https://www.klipper3d.org/Config_Reference.html#dual_carriage) config option:

-    [dual_gantry]
-    gantry0_extruder: extruder
-    gantry1_extruder: extruder1
-    ...

-Again, the above does exist... it's a suggested interface for users.

 But such changes would require more familiarity with Klipper internals and development.
 In the meantime, we have other options.